Band of Gold (band)

-Band of Gold was a Dutch male and female vocal/instrumental group, who released a single in 1984 called "Love Songs are Back Again (Medley)" taken form their debut and only album The Album.
+Band of Gold was a Dutch male and female vocal/instrumental group, who released a single in 1984 called "Love Songs are Back Again (Medley)" taken from their debut and only album The Album.
 It was written and produced by Paco Saval and released on the RCA label.
 It entered the Dutch, Belgian, UK, Irish and US charts and peaked at #12, #18, #24, #19 and #64 respectively.

 "Love Songs are Back Again (Medley)" was Band of Gold's only chart appearance making the band a One-hit wonder.

 Background

 The song begins and ends with the self written theme song "Love Songs Are Back Again" with a medley of six classic soul ballads in between: